Tenancy agreement explained: What to include and legal requirements in the UK

 It is quite common for landlords and tenants to identify changes after the tenancy has started, and in this scenario an addendum can be created and signed, which is then simply an addition to the overall AST tenancy agreement.

-If there is a dispute between you and the tenant at any stage of the tenancy, the tenancy agreement is one of the most important pieces of evidence you will need to provide to an adjudicator, as it outlines both your and the tenant’s responsibilities.
+If there is an issue requiring resolution between you and the tenant at any stage of the tenancy, the tenancy agreement is one of the most important pieces of evidence you will need to provide to an adjudicator, as it outlines both your and the tenant’s responsibilities.
 This is a contract which should be robust and comprehensive, containing anything you may need to rely on at a later date.

 The following case study involves a tenant withholding rent and highlights the importance of the tenancy agreement as evidence.